ucsb-cs148-f21/project-t09-studygroup/README.md

 Our project is meant to make it easy for people to find the same classes and then communicate with people in those classes.
 We will have a central repository through which people can search for classes and the join.
 People should be able to chat with others.
 Professors can claim the class if they want so they can also communicate with their students.
 Finally TAs should be able to join as well.

+# Or goals at the beginning of the quarter (Not all of them are achieved)

 Professor
 - Manage their class